Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 Avantium patented the YXY process to make FDCA from plant sugars and has now licensed the technology globally.

-They’ve signed deals with bottlers and with BIOVOX (a pharmaceutical packaging firm) to use PEF for medicine blister packs and containers.
+They’ve signed deals with bottlers and BIOVOX (a pharmaceutical packaging firm) to use PEF for blister packs and containers for medicines

-BIOVOX evaluated PEF and found that it meets strict pharmaceutical packaging demands.
+BIOVOX evaluated PEF and found that it meets the strict demands of pharmaceutical packaging.
 It’s chemically inert, offers high barrier properties, and is mechanically robust, while being 100% plant-based and recyclable.

 Amai LLC’s biodegradable butter packaging for food packaging

 Amai LLC has developed an eco-friendly, edible, and compostable butter packaging film that replaces traditional parchment and aluminum foil.
-This film combines a composite paper layer with a biodegradable polylactic acid (PLA) and polyhydroxy butyrate layer.
+This film combines a composite paper layer with a biodegradable layer of polylactic acid (PLA) and polyhydroxybutyrate.
 It preserves butter’s aroma, texture, and moisture.
 The packaging is fully degradable in composting conditions, making it a zero-waste packaging solution for the food industry.

 Biodegradable sachets for cosmetic products